Geography and Environmental Studies Department

 Announcements

-Note for our Distance Learners: access GIS software remotely via Chico State's online Wildcat Lab!
-Wildcat Lab is a cloud service (web browser-to-PC) with 50+ software programs licensed by our campus.
-These are the same programs found in our physical labs, including ArcGIS Desktop and Pro programs.
-For a full list of software, visit the Wildcat Lab Knowledge Base(opens in new window).
+Note for our Distance Learners: access GIS software remotely via Chico State's online Wildcat Lab with 50+ licensed programs, just like in our physical labs, including ArcGIS Desktop and Pro programs.
+More info and software list is at the Wildcat Lab Knowledge Base(opens in new window).
 See also our GIS Software and Support(opens in new window) page.

 Professor Don Hankins was awarded(opens in new window) by the California Invasive Plant Council for his work with prescribed fire (Oct.
 2023).